 · Add the crushed ginger and green chili paste, cumin powder, garam masala powder, coriander leaves and salt as required.

 · Mix everything very well.
 Check the taste and if desired by you add more salt or the spice powders.
-Shape them into balls.
+Shape them into balls or flat like patties.

 · Heat 2 to 3 tbsp oil for shallow frying in a pan.
 Take a veg ball and putt it to fry.
 You can put together three or four balls.
 You can give them any shape you desire.
 I preferred it round today but you can make it like tikis or use a cutlet mould to give an interesting shape.